mustafaugurbaskin/mustafaugurbaskin/README.md

 - 👀 I’m interested in Python, AI & Machine Learning
 - 🌱 I’m currently learning Complex Algorithms about ML
 - 💞️ I’m looking to collaborate on ML
-- 📫 How to reach me instagram: nevermetsector
+- 📫 How to reach me? https://www.linkedin.com/in/mustafaugurbaskin/

 <!---
 mustafaugurbaskin/mustafaugurbaskin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.